sisoe24/Python-Easy-Print/README.md

 - Every command can be re-assigned to a new shortcut.(see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information)
 - The main shortcut for the prints to remember is `ctrl+shift+l`.
 Then the initial letter of the action you will like to execute: `p` for `print`, `d` for `dir`, `t` for `type` and so.
+- The Python2 header statements includes the work `py2` to make the search in the command palette faster.
 - MacOS: `ctrl` == `cmd`

 ## 1.4.
 Extension Settings